kitab-project-org/kitab-project-org.github.io/_pages/research/latest-programme.md

   nav: "research"
 ---

+Arabic Pasts 2021 is happening from 7th - 9th of October.
+This annual exploratory and informal workshop co-hosted with SOAS University and the University of Oxford offers the opportunity to reflect on history writing in Arabic.

 Download a pdf of our programme <a href="/documents/Arabic_Pasts_Schedule_2021.pdf" target="_blank">here</a>

 Click [here](https://aku-edu.zoom.us/meeting/register/tJMsduChpj0sHtXn5T4Y8lDlnBr2847B1V1r) if you would like to register to join us online.